sybrew/the-seo-framework/readme.txt

 	* TODO On the SEO Settings screen the taxonomy settings inferred robots (index/follow/archive) state is now conveyed when all its connected post types were checked.
 		* Take from `_initGeneralSettings()`... it's quite elaborate.
 		* We already added classes `tsf-robots-post-types` and `tsf-robots-taxonomies`.
 		* Refrain from adding notice when post type is disabled?
-Double notice? -> We already have a double notice at
+Double notice? -> We already have a double notice at "Social Meta Settings > Social Title Settings" when "Title Settings > Additions > Site Title" is checked.
 * **Performance:**
 	* **Up to 99% quicker browser rendering times and interaction (admin-area):**
 		* *Yes, 99%; because there's a cache pollution bug in jQuery (in combination with Safari) we no longer interact with.*